Vishesh Bhriguvanshi

 Vishesh Bhriguvanshi (born 13 November 1991) is an Indian professional basketball player who is the captain of the Indian National Basketball Team, and most recently, a player with the Adelaide 36ers of the National Basketball League (NBL).
-Bhriguvanshi was awarded the Arjuna Award by Govt. of India for the year 2020.
+Bhriguvanshi was awarded the Arjuna Award by the government of India for the year 2020.

 Bhriguvanshi also has a biography by Nirupma Baghley, titled Vishesh: Code To Win, about him being India’s youngest captain.

 Early life

-Bhriguvanshi was born and brought up in Uttar Pradesh.
-His father was a lecturer and mother a principal in a Govt.
-College.
-As a 12-year-old, Vishesh would follow his brother, Vibhor, to the basketball courts of Udai Pratap College in Varanasi.
+Bhriguvanshi was born in Rajput Family of Uttar Pradesh.
+His father was a lecturer and his mother was a principal in a Government College.

 His career began with participation in the Varanasi U-13 district meet.
-Bhriguvanshi has represented his district and state and at the age of 17, he was recruited to the Senior Indian men's team.
+At the age of 17, Bhriguvanshi was recruited to the Senior Indian men's team.

 Professional career

 Bhriguvanshi began playing competitive basketball in 2009 at the Asian Club Championships.
 In 2017, Bhriguvanshi averaged 30.8 points, 9.5 rebounds and 8.2 assists in 11 games for Bengaluru Beast in the United Basketball Alliance of India Pro Basketball League.
 In one match against rival Hyderabad, he poured in 57 points and registered 11 assists.

 On 7 July 2017, Bhriguvanshi signed a one-year training deal with the Adelaide 36ers of the Australian National Basketball League, becoming the league's first Indian player.
-He did not appear in a game for the 36ers during the 2017–18 NBL season.

 He is the first Indian to be signed by Australia's National Basketball League (NBL) in 2017.